Zest-studi-o/P01-Allotment-gardens/TESTING.md

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.
+This test was run torough different devices which returned different results.

 ### Desktop Results

 ### Mobile Results

 - - -